nerdfunk-net/diode/1.13.2/README.md

 # nerdfunk
  ***
 Make your network resilient

- More information about the nerdfunk Diode can be found at https://nerdfunk.net
+This is version 1.13.2.
+This version is was tested for a longer time.

 ## Table of Contents
 1. [General Info](#general-info)